Theophanes is a New-England-based blogger, traveler, writer, photographer, sculptor, and lover of cats.

 Polish chickens aren't actually from Poland.
-They're a very old Dutch breed, mostly bred these days as show birds or to add a little flare to a flock.
+They're a very old Dutch breed, mostly bred these days as show birds or to add a little flair to a flock.
 They come in an assortment of colors and are always having a 1980s sort of hair day.
 They have an extra piece of bone that creates a dome on the top of their skull that pushes their head feathers outward.
 This gives the hens a lovely bouffant and the roosters a crazy swoosh of rock and roll hair.
-They are a lively egg laying breed that are sadly also kept as "hawk bait" by some to protect more expensive chickens.
-They make for particularly easy targets for predators because their crest often obscures their vision making them slow to respond to a threat - basically the fainting goat of the chicken world.
+They are a lively egg-laying breed that are sadly also kept as "hawk bait" by some to protect more expensive chickens.
+They make for particularly easy targets for predators because their crest often obscures their vision making them slow to respond to a threat: basically the fainting goat of the chicken world.
 But that's not to say they aren't also adored by a great number of enthusiasts just for their beauty, their plucky personality, or their delicious eggs!

 There's nothing quite like a Satanic-looking chicken with a crazy name to match.
 La Fleche were originally bred in France for the dual purpose of providing meat and eggs, but that doesn't explain why they're most often jet black birds with what appear to be fleshy little devil horns.
 La Fleche do poorly in confinement and the French pride themselves in their free-ranging chickens.
 This means these birds are aloof around people.
 Far from following their owners to hang around, these interesting little fowl like to secret themselves away on obscure corners of the property.
 I think they're plotting, but that's just my theory.